Mikulus6/Cultures-map-editor/documentation/formats/library.md

-Before dealing with any different filetype in *Cultures*, go to `data_l` folder and extract three libraries present there to game's main directory using converters provided in [*releases section*](https://github.com/Mikulus6/Cultures-map-editor/releases).
+Before dealing with any different filetype in *Cultures*, go to `data_l` folder and extract three libraries present there to game's main directory using converters provided in [releases section](https://github.com/Mikulus6/Cultures-map-editor/releases).
 These libraries are `data.lib`, `data_m.lib` and `data_v.lib`.
 If there are any collisions between files extracted from these libraries and those already present in destined location, it is not recommended to replace them.
 However,